ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Introduction

-\paragraph{Related Works} Datasets for human interaction with text-to-text or text-to-image models typically focus on single interactions (a single user prompt and the resulting model output) and generally do not provide users with a specific task.
-Public text-to-image interaction datasets typically contain the generated AI images or prompts \cite{huggingface_dataset}, paired data with both images and prompts \cite{wang2022diffusiondb}, and data also paired with some form of human preference rating \cite{pressmancrowson2022,wu2023alsd,xu2023imagereward,kirstain2023pick}.
-These datasets generally rely on scraping online repositories like Lexica \cite{lexica} or Discord servers focused on AI Art generation.
-Though some of these datasets include metadata like timestamp and a user ID allowing reconstruction of prompt iteration, there is no guarantee the user has the same target image in mind or whether the user has changed their desired output over time.
-Public text-to-text datasets are much more limited as the best performing models are generally accessible only through APIs with no public repositories that aggregate user interactions.
-While some researchers have investigated how human-AI interaction for text-to-text can be improved through various tools \cite{wu2022promptchainer,wu2022ai}, the amount data collected is limited and not publicly available.
-There are also repositories containing prompt strategies for various tasks \cite{bach2022promptsource}, but no human interaction component.
+\textbf{Related Works} Human-AI interaction datasets for text-to-text and text-to-image models typically focus on single interactions and generally do not provide users with a specific task.
+Public text-to-image interaction datasets typically contain the generated AI images and/or prompts \cite{huggingface_dataset, wang2022diffusiondb} and optionally some form of human preference rating \cite{pressmancrowson2022,wu2023alsd,xu2023imagereward,kirstain2023pick}.
+These datasets generally rely on scraping online repositories like Lexica \cite{lexica} or Discord servers focused on AI art.
+Though some of these datasets include metadata that may allow for reconstruction of prompt iteration, there is no guarantee the user has the same desired output in mind over the iteration.
+Public text-to-text interaction datasets are much more limited as the best performing models are generally accessible only through APIs with no public user interaction datasets.
+While some researchers have investigated how human-AI interaction for text-to-text can be improved through various tools \cite{wu2022promptchainer,wu2022ai}, the amount of data collected is limited and not publicly available.
+There are also repositories containing prompt strategies for various tasks \cite{bach2022promptsource} but no human interaction component.

 We seek to rectify two of the shortcomings of the existing datasets--namely, that they do not contain extended interactions as the user attempts to steer the AI, and they do not have a predefined goal.
-In our work, we create a controlled environment where we allow extended interactions and have a known goal for human users.
-As shown by our initial analysis, our dataset may enable deeper understanding of user prompting strategies and assessing model steerability.
+In our work, we maintain a controlled environment for human users where we allow extended interactions towards a fixed goal.
+As shown by our initial analysis, our dataset may enable deeper understanding of user prompting strategies, assessing model steerability, and evaluating vision-language AI models.